 Stress is not just a vague feeling of being overwhelmed, anxious, or exhausted.
 It’s a physiological phenomenon that can be observed and measured.

-Shortly, stress is physical response when sympathetic activity dominates the autonomic nervous system and parasympathetic activation is low.
-Consequently, a complex mix of hormones and chemicals is released, which in turn causes several reactions like increases in blood pressure, heart rate, and muscle tension.
-By analyzing beat-to-beat changes in your heart rate, Firstbeat makes it possible to monitor your All-day Stress and Recovery.
+In short, stress is a physical response when sympathetic activity dominates the autonomic nervous system and parasympathetic activation is low.
+Consequently, a complex mix of hormones and chemicals is released.
+This, in turn, causes several reactions like increased blood pressure, heart rate, and muscle tension.
+By analyzing beat-to-beat changes in your heart rate, Firstbeat makes it possible to monitor your Stress and Recovery Balance.

 It’s important to keep in mind that stress is not necessarily a bad thing.
 Positive stress helps you to focus on work and accomplish tasks.
-High stress levels may also indicate that there is something exciting and thrilling going on in your life.
-Negative stress instead causes anxiety and discomfort.
+And high stress levels may also indicate exciting moments in your life.
+In contrast, negative stress causes anxiety and discomfort.
 It makes you feel powerless and decreases your performance.

 Both types of stress are an unavoidable part of life.
 The goal is not to eliminate stress but to manage it and find the balance.

 You don’t always need long mindfulness exercises or a yoga retreat to relieve stress.
-There are a myriad of simple techniques you can use to relax.
-With Firstbeat’s Quick Stress Level Test you are also able to witness the stress level of your body and get immediate feedback if your relaxation was successful or not.
+There is a myriad of simple techniques you can use to relax.
+With Firstbeat Life you can see when you experience stress, and to what level, and get feedback on whether you are recovering in adequate amounts to balance it out.

 The way exercise reduces stress is slightly paradoxical.
 When you exercise, your sympathetic activity increases and parasympathetic decreases, which leads to the release of stress hormones and other physiological responses.
 Thus, exercise is actually a stressor for your body.

-However, it has been shown that regular exercise and good fitness produce physiological adaptations that improves your body’s ability to adjust to stress.
-A study, that used Firstbeat’s Bodyguard measurement, shows that physical activity is associated with lower objective stress on workdays.
+However, it has been shown that regular exercise and good fitness produce physiological adaptations that improve your body’s ability to adjust to stress.
+A study that used Firstbeat Bodyguard measurement data shows that physical activity is associated with lower objective stress on workdays.

-If you train regularly, not only your Fitness Level increases, but also your stress tolerance improves!
+If you train regularly, not only will your Fitness Level increase but so to your stress tolerance!

-Enjoying a glass of wine, a few beers, or more is a common response to stress.
+Enjoying a glass or two of wine or a few beers is a common response to stress.
 But just because you feel relaxed doesn’t mean you are off the hook, physiologically speaking.
 Alcohol is a huge stressor for your body.
 It induces the stress response by stimulating the sympathetic nervous system, which in turn releases stress hormones and increases blood pressure and heart rate.